 NEWMAN CLUB.
 The only representative Catholic organization on the campus.
-All Catholic students automatically become members upon enrolling at M. S. C. The purpose of the club is three-fold: religious, educational and social.
-Through this medium the club fosters Catholicism on the campus Meetings and social events are held regularly.
+All Catholic students automatically become members upon enrolling at M.S.C.
+The purpose of the club is threefold: religious, educational and social.
+Through this medium the club fosters Catholicism on the campus.
+Meetings and social events are held regularly.
+Rev. C. M. Winters is Newman Club Chaplain.